oneeve8/kobble-data/content/videonarrativehowto.md

 ## Welcome to Kobble
 Kobble is an amazingly versatile productivity environment that is just what you have been looking for!
 Kobble is so unique, that you may not have ever seen anything like it before.
 With Kobble, you can collect scattered information from various sources and bring it all together into one place.
+Then you can compile the information into a presentable format that you can share with others.

 [images of doing various things, dropping links, moving files and folders, saving a video link.]